 Creating garbage...
 Collecting...
 Number of unreachable objects collected by GC: 8 Uncollectable garbage:

-The script above creates a list object that is referred by a variable, creatively named
+The script above creates a list object that is referred to by a variable, creatively named

 list.
 The first element of the list object refers to itself.
 The reference count of the list object is always greater than zero even if it is deleted or out of scope in the program.
 Hence, the